PRSF New Music Biennial

 - present a snapshot of the diverse and distinctive music which is created in the UK by composers at different stages of their career

 - support organisations which are developing local and regional audiences for new music

 - strengthen touring opportunities and working relationships between UK composers, commissioning bodies and performers

-As part of the New Music Biennial 2017, J-Night have commisisoned Manchester-based jazz trio GoGo Penuin to create Abstractions of the Industrial North, a new piece of music inspired by the Northern industrial landscape and the music of Basil Kirchin.
+As part of the New Music Biennial 2017, J-Night have commisisoned Manchester-based jazz trio GoGo Penuin to create As Above So Below, a new piece of music that pays tribute to pioneering film composer Basil Kirchin.
 The piece will be premiered on Saturday 1 July in Fruït, as part of the New Music Biennial weekend in Hull and performed at the Southbank Centre in London on Saturday 8th July.